Safe Child Policy

 2. Children up to and including the age of ten (10) must be supervised by a parent or caregiver at all times.
 Parents or caregivers must remain in the same area of the Library unless the child is attending a Library program, in which case they must remain in the Library building.

-3. Children aged eleven (11) through thirteen (13) may be left unattended for short periods of time; no more than three (3) hours provided, they are mature enough to follow library rules and observe proper conduct.
+3. Children aged eleven {11) through thirteen (13) may be left unattended for short periods oftime (not longer than two hours).
 Children are subject to the same rules of behavior as other patrons and the same consequences, including being asked to leave the Library.

-4. Teachers and other group supervisors are responsible for the conduct of minors in their charge while they are in the Library for a visit or tour.
-Violations of this policy may be grounds for suspension of library privileges.
+4. Teachers and other group supervisors are responsible for the conduct of minors under their supervision while they are on a visit or tour visit or tour.

 Please remember:

-Violations of this policy may be grounds for suspension of library privileges.
+Violations of this policy may be grounds for suspension of library privileges, in accordance with the Library's Patron Conduct Policy.

 Download Policy